 Over the past few years, partnerships have developed between specialists and our training program with a culture of learning being well established.
 Moreover, being a fully integrated program, opportunities for immediate application in Family Practice settings of new found knowledge and experience from specialty rotations and electives is optimized while maximizing continuity of patient care.

 Being a smaller site, we offer experiential learning many direct hands-on opportunities.
 The new St. Catharines site of the Niagara Health System opened in spring 2013, further enhancing the learning experience.
 Core rotations in palliative care, oncology, intensive care, surgery, hospitalist medicine and geriatrics are available in the Niagara region.

 Our program emphasizes comprehensive training in family medicine throughout the Niagara region with a central academic home base at the McMaster Niagara Family Health Centre located in St. Catharines.
-At this home base, all residents participate in the Mental Health and Behavioural Science, Quality Improvement, and Evidence-Based Medicine programs.
+At this home base, all residents participate in the Mental Health and Behavioural Science, and Inquiry programs.

 With a regional campus of McMaster University’s Michael DeGroote School of Medicine in St. Catharines, undergraduate teaching opportunities are also available to interested residents.
 Special interests of the Niagara faculty include in-hospital and emergency work, obstetrics, palliative care, sports medicine, and women’s health.